duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation.markdown

 # /etc/resolv.conf is overwritten by resolvconf, network-manager and other dhcp
 # clients.

-# list interfaces event they are not connected
+# list interfaces even they are not connected
 ls /sys/class/net/

 # to set static ip address you can edit either /etc/dhcpcd.conf